ia327/ayestaran2020_indirect_res/README.md

 ## INPUT FILES
 Included in the `data/` folder, there is a collection of .xlsx and .tsv files.

 To speed data input, a series of .RData files are created at the beginning of the pipeline containing all data used.
 This is done by the scrip `create_combined_data.R`, and the resulting data objects are stored in `data/combined_for_pipeline`.
+The RData objects are already included in the repository, so there's no need to generate them again, but it is possible.

 ## RUNNING THE ANALYSIS